Centralizer Rigidity near Elements of the Weyl Chamber Flow: Preliminaries

-In this paper, we also assume that the bundles $E^s,E^u$ are both nontrivial. \end{defi}
+In this paper, we also assume that the bundles $E^s$ and $E^u$ are both nontrivial. \end{defi}

 In general, for a partially hyperbolic diffeomorphism, the stable and unstable bundles $E^s$ and $E^u$ are uniquely integrable to $f$-invariant stable and unstable foliations $\W^s$ and $\W^u$.
 However, $E^c$ is generally not tangent to a foliation.
-A partially hyperbolic diffeomorphism is normally hyperbolic if there is some choice of invariant center foliation tangent to $E^c$.
+A partially hyperbolic diffeomorphism is normally hyperbolic if there exists an invariant center foliation tangent to $E^c$.

-\begin{defi}[Normally hyperbolic] A partially hyperbolic diffeomorphism $f:M\to M$ is said to be normally hyperbolic with respect to a foliation $\mathcal{F}$ if $f$ preserves $\mathcal{F}$ and $T\mathcal{F}=E^c$.
+\begin{defi}[Normally hyperbolic] A partially hyperbolic diffeomorphism $f:M\to M$ is said to be \emph{normally hyperbolic} with respect to a foliation $\mathcal{F}$ if $f$ preserves $\mathcal{F}$ and $T\mathcal{F}=E^c$.